Maffei v. Palkon

 Test yourself

-The directors seek certification for interlocutory appeal, arguing the order decided the central legal question because it identified the likely standard of review.
-How should the trial court rule under the majority opinion's approach?
+The defendants seek certification of an interlocutory appeal, arguing that the order decided the key legal issue because it selected the likely standard of review.
+Should certification be granted?